bhisaac/5eFP/5eFP-SRD.md

 >>
 > BOSS TRAPS
 >
 >> The deadliest traps are boss traps.
-These hazards are difficult if not impossible to bypass or avoid, require (MAX Wounds) successful attempts to disable and may trigger up to (MAX Wounds) times before finishing.
-Also, boss traps have a number of smaller components that trigger independently.
-PCs must deal with or remove all of these smaller components or the boss trap resets.
+These hazards are difficult, if not impossible, to bypass or avoid, require (MAX Wounds) successful attempts to disable, and may trigger up to (MAX Wounds) times before finishing.
+Also, boss traps have several smaller components that trigger independently.
+PCs must deal with or remove all of these smaller components, or the boss trap resets.

 ## Settlement